Internships

 Due to the nature of students’ academic schedules, they often look for internship opportunities of limited duration, so employers find interns to be an ideal solution to this problem.

 Paid interns make ideal workers, eager to learn, and eager to make a good impression.
-The average pay rate for most local undergraduate internships is $10-16 an hour.
-Some specialized internships will pay up to $25 an hour.
-There are legal considerations applicable to for-profit businesses who wish to provide unpaid internship positions.
-Unpaid internships must be focused on learning and training, and must not result in any immediate gain for the organization providing the experience, to be legally offered.
+The pay rate for most local undergraduate internships in the Reno-Sparks area starts at $15 an hour.
+Some specialized internships will pay up to $30 an hour.
+There are legal considerations applicable to for-profit businesses that wish to provide unpaid internship positions.

 Establish the necessary organizational support